temporalio/temporal/docs/architecture/workflow-update.md

 via `New()`.
 However, when the Update Registry loads all Updates from the `UpdateStore`, it can create them directly with state `Admitted` (see "Reapply Update" below) via `newAdmitted()` or `Accepted` via `newAccepted()`.
 Similarly, when an Update is resurrected (see "Update Resurrection" below) it also has state `Admitted`.
-But when an Update cannot be found in the Registry yet it exist in `EventStore` because it is already completed, it is created with state `Completed`.
+But when an Update cannot be found in the Registry, yet it exists in `EventStore` because it is already completed, it is created with state `Completed`.

 ### Aborting an Update